sandpiper-framework/sandpiper/pkg/client/migrations/README.md

 https://github.com/golang-migrate/migrate/tree/master/cmd/migrate

-Download the correct executable (Linux or Windows) to the `cmd/migration` directory and use `./migrations` as the migration "source".
+Download the correct executable (Linux or Windows) to the correct `cmd/migrations` directory and use `./migrations` as the migration "source".
 For example:

 ```